 - 7. What are the juvenile jails in Nevada?

 - 9. What if my child is on parole or probation in Nevada and we move to another state?

-With narrow exceptions, juveniles at 16 or 17 will be treated (“certified”) as adults if they were accused of:
+With narrow exceptions, juveniles at 16 or 17 will be certified as adults in criminal court if they were accused of: